projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 CPUID Virtualization
 ********************

-CPUID access from guest would cause VM exits unconditionally if executed as a VMX non-root operation.
+CPUID access from a guest would cause VM exits unconditionally if executed as a VMX non-root operation.
 ACRN must return the emulated processor identification and feature information in the EAX, EBX, ECX, and EDX registers.

-To simplify, ACRN returns the same values from the physical CPU for most of the CPUID, and specially handle a few CPUID features which are APIC ID related such as CPUID.01H.
+To simplify, ACRN returns the same values from the physical CPU for most of the CPUID, and specially handles a few CPUID features that are APIC ID related such as CPUID.01H.

 ACRN emulates some extra CPUID features for the hypervisor as well.

-There is a per-vm *vcpuid_entries* array, initialized during VM creation and used to cache most of the CPUID entries for each VM.
-During guest CPUID emulation, ACRN will read the cached value from this array, except some APIC ID-related CPUID data emulated at runtime.
+The per-vm *vcpuid_entries* array is initialized during VM creation and used to cache most of the CPUID entries for each VM.
+During guest CPUID emulation, ACRN reads the cached value from this array, except some APIC ID-related CPUID data emulated at runtime.

 This table describes details for CPUID emulation: